Last Updated on 26/12/2022 by secretmoona

 Best day trips from London

-Liverpool is a joy to visit during the summer and a nice day trip away from London.
+Liverpool is a joy to visit during the summer and a nice day trip out of London.
 Start your visit at the stunning Albert Dock for a nice stroll along the waterfront to enjoy the scenery or grab something to eat in the cafes or restaurants.
 From there you can visit one of the many museums available to you: Beatles Story, Tate Liverpool, the Merseyside Maritime Museum or Museum of Liverpool.

 Other places not to miss out are the ‘Three Graces’ – the Liver Building, Cunard Building and Port of Liverpool Building – beautiful pieces of architecture contrasting perfectly well with the modern waterfront.If you are a music lover then a trip by the Cavern is a must along with a short stop via Matthew Street to experience Beatlemania.